 - 3.7.
 Repayments are being received from the schemes at Haddenham, MOD Ely and Great Abingdon as market and affordable rental sales complete.
 We expect more payments in the next few weeks and months as market unit sales are progressing towards completion, particularly on the schemes being developed by Laragh homes at Great Abingdon and Forehill, Ely as those schemes reach practical completion.
-The Haddenham scheme is making progress as expected and looks like achieving good sales values.
 Confidence of the return of capital and interest on all 3 of the above is good. - 3.8.
-The Laragh Homes scheme at Great Abingdon due for practical completion in late November 2021 has announced that all of the private sale houses have now exchanged and the first completion has happened.
-We are expecting the full repayment of the loan with interest before end December 2021. - 3.9.
-The Laragh Homes scheme at Forehill Ely has announced many units being reserved off plan and 10 market units have exchanged.
-Completion is expected in January 2022. - 3.10.
+The Laragh Homes scheme at Great Abingdon due for practical completion in November 2021 has announced that all of the private sale houses have been reserved "off plan", most have now exchanged and the first completion has happened. - 3.9.
+The Laragh Homes scheme at Forehill Ely has announced many units being reserved off plan and exchanged.
+Completion is expected in December 2021. - 3.10.
 The scheme at Linton Road, Cambridge is not yet at a stage where units are nearing completion for unit sales and loan repayments to be made.
 The contractor has reported some labour shortage issues and is seeking to resolve this.
-There is a 3 month delay being reported to the target practical completion date, now projected as being January 2023. - 3.11 In view of the lack of support for the covering of the overhead of the CPCA housing team from April 2021 by DLUHC and the uncertainty about the likelihood of their being any significant funded housing programme beyond March 2022, CPCA should review the resourcing of the housing directorate based on the likely future workload and funding.
+There is a 2 month delay being reported to the target practical completion date, now projected as being December 2022. - 3.11 In view of the lack of support for the covering of the overhead of the CPCA housing team from April 2021 by MHCLG and the uncertainty about the likelihood of their being any funded housing programme beyond March 2022, CPCA should review the resourcing of the housing directorate based on the likely future workload and funding.
+The budgeted recharge of staffing and other overheads to the housing programme in 2021/22 is c £595k.